fathoniwasesojati1337/token_auth/README.md

 Open http://localhost:1999
 ```

-open this with http:://localhost:3000 on your browser.
+open this with http:://localhost:1999 on your postman.

 ## screenshot